Kapiainen/SublimePapyrus/README.md

 There is a [setting](#settings) to turn this feature off.
 If this feature is disabled, then one can generate completions with the ***Generate completions*** command, but these completions will show up as suggested completions regardless of the context.

 #### Tooltips
+Requirements:
+- The feature has to be enabled in the settings.
+- The same requirements as in the case of the linter.
+- Sublime Text 3 build 3070 or newer.

+Shows additional information.
+The appearance of tooltips can be customized (e.g. font size, color, maximum dimensions) via the settings.

+Currently supported tooltips:
-Shows information about the function call that is being edited.
-The displayed information includes the name of the function/event, the parameters and their default values, and which parameter the current argument corresponds to.
-This feature can be toggled and the appearance of the tooltip popup can be customized (e.g. font size, color, maximum dimensions) via the settings.
+- Show information about the function/event call that is being edited.
+The displayed information includes the name of the function/event, the parameters and their default values, and which parameter corresponds to the argument that is being edited.
+This feature can be toggled in the settings.

 #### Build system
 Single file build system and a batch build variant.